ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 cmci_password
-  The password of cmci_user to pass using HTTP basic authentication
+  The password of *cmci_user* to pass HTTP basic authentication.

-  Can also be specified using the environment variable CMCI_PASSWORD
+  Can also be specified using the environment variable CMCI_PASSWORD.

-  Required with cmci_user
+  Required if *cmci_user* is specified.

+  Authentication prioritises certificate authentication if *cmci_cert* and *cmci_key* are provided, then basic authentication if *cmci_user* and (cmci_password) are provided, and then unauthenticated if none is provided.

   | **required**: false